 2. Holding things in leads to psychosomatic illnesses

 It shouldn’t surprise you that the body and mind are intimately connected.
-Specialists are even warning that 40% of the population suffers or has suffered from some type of psychosomatic illness in their lives.
+Specialists are even warning that a high percentage of people suffer or have suffered from some type of psychosomatic illness in their lives.

 Nervousness, for example, alters digestion, causing diarrhea and headaches.
-Cold sores are triggered by elevated stress levels.
+Cold sores are triggered by elevated stress levels, nerves, and fever.
 Ignoring your thoughts and feelings leads to high levels of anxiety that tax the body.

 All of that will sooner or later result in psychosomatic illnesses, like migraines, tension, chronic fatigue…